Resources and support

 - For assistance from the Writing Center, you can also make appointments using your Navigate app.

-- For students enrolled in courses that provide Supplemental Instruction, your SI leaders will be contacting you via your course Blackboard site.
+- For students enrolled in courses that provide Supplemental Instruction, your SI leaders will be contacting you via your course LMS site.
 They will be hosting SI sessions using Zoom.

 - If you are looking for ways to be successful in online learning, please review these tips, or fill out this academic coaching questionnaire and an academic coach will contact you.